 Author contributions: Wang Q drafted the article and contributed to data processing; Zhang X and Shen L designed research and contributed to the statistical assessment; Lu M participated in the clinical assessment of the cases.

 Institutional review board statement: This clinical research report submitted by Dr Xiaotian Zhang.
-The investigation project have been examined and certified by Ethics Committee of Beijing Cancer Hospital on 01/JUL/2015.
+The investigation project has been examined and certified by Ethics Committee of Beijing Cancer Hospital on July 1, 2015.

 Informed consent statement: Due to the retrospective nature of the study, informed consent was waived by the Ethics Committee of Beijing Cancer Hospital committee.